 Having a strong Lightroom workflow will not only save you time, but it will also ensure your images aren’t all over the place.

 Editing your images is just half the battle.
 You will need to import, select your images and export them too.

 Knowing how your library works also saves confusion and missing files.
 Metadata and keywording are just a few other counterparts that are important in using Lightroom to its full capacity.

 The first port of call, way before you even think about Lightroom, is having a clear idea on how you are going to store your images on your computer or hard drive.

 For me, I find it best to have folders set up according to date.
 This allows me to show a progression from day to day, month to month, year to year.
 This helps me, as I know when most of my travelling expeditions took place.

 Other photographers may find a better solution, depending on the photography that they do.
-For events, maybe the name of the event is the name of the folder.
+For events, maybe the name of the event could be the name of the folder.
 For landscape photographers, perhaps the location would work best.

 I have one folder for all my photography, even if they are portrait sessions, documentary projects or something more creative.
 I could separate them into folders depending on the field of photography.

 My Organisation of my images is simple yet effective for my Lightroom workflow.

 A Catalog is a great way to keep your images organised too.
 By rule, you need at least one Catalog for Lightroom to work.
 All the information regarding your pictures is stored there, and it needs to be backed up periodically.